SpinalHDL/SpinalDoc-RTD/docs/html/_sources/rst/Libraries/stream.rst.txt

 Specification
 -------------

-The Stream interface is a simple handshake protocol to carry payload.\ :raw-html-m2r:`<br>` It could be used for example to push and pop elements into a FIFO, send requests to a UART controller, etc.
+| The Stream interface is a simple handshake protocol to carry payload.
+| It could be used for example to push and pop elements into a FIFO, send requests to a UART controller, etc.

 .. list-table::
    :header-rows: 1